wcravens/shift-main/WebClient/README.md

 [pandoc]: # "pandoc README.md -c ../Templates/github.css -o README.html -s --self-contained"

 # SHIFT WebClient Guide

-The SHiFT WebClient comprises of two components:
+The SHIFT WebClient comprises of two components:

 1. WebClient
 2. pushServer

-In order for the Webclient to run, it is necessary that the BrokerageCenter, MatchingEngine and the pushServer service are all running.
+In order for the Webclient to run, it is necessary that the MatchingEngine, BrokerageCenter and the pushServer services are all running.

 ## Required Libraries